gmlang/ezplot-book/manuscript/05-02-lineplot.md

 ![Power & Sample Sizes](images/power_n_ssize-1.png)

 Now it's your turn.
-Try the following exercises for homework.
+Try the following exercises.

 1. Read the document of `mk_lineplot()` by running `?mk_lineplot` in Rstudio.
 2. Make a line plot to show the trend of annual average boxoffice and votes over